-Under the Patans, Gour had attained the size of 'twenty miles in circumference,' and was inclosed by 'a wall sixty feet high.'
-It had 'two millions of inhabitants,' and was the populous capital of the most populous province in the empire.
-The streets were 'wide enough,' but 'the people were so numerous that they were sometimes trodden to death.'
-They had certainly no street like the Chowringhee, and in ancient Gour there were no other wheeled carriages to run over a man than the ekka, the accidents on the road therefore must have been owing to a bad police.
-But the opulence of the people seems to have exceeded that of the nobility of modern Calcutta.
-The rich of Gour are said to have been 'used to eat their food from golden plates,' which are not yet seen on the tables of any European or native. was adorned with many stately mosques, colleges, baths, and caravanserais.
-So immense was the number of its edifices, that 'a tax of 8,000 Rs. was annually levied for permitting bricks to be brought from Gour for buildings in Moorshedabad.'
-These bricks were 'enamelled,' and 'the natives of Bengal now cannot make equal to those manufactured at Gour.'
-In this state of grandeur, it rivalled Delhi, and was at one time the first city in the The 'mosque, baths, reservoir, and caravanserais, distinguished by the name of Jelally,' were constructed by Sultan Jelaluddeen in 1409.
-The fortifications round the city were built by Nasir Shah in the middle of the fifteenth centuary.
-The Soona Musjeed, or the Golden Mosque, and the Kudum Roosul, or the Footstep of the Prophet, were erected by Nusserit Shah in the years 1526 and 1532.
+Under the Patans, Gour had attained the size of 'twenty miles in circumference,' and was inclosed by 'a wall sixty feet high ' It had 'two millions of inhabitants,' and was the populous capital of the most populous province in the empire.
+The streets were 'wide enough,' but 'the people were so numerous that they were sometimes trodden to death' They had certainly no street like the Chowringhee, and in ancient Gour there were no other wheeled carriages to run over a man than the ekka, the accidents on the road therefore must have been owing to a bad police But the opulence of the people seems to have exceeded that of the nobility of modern Calcutta The rich of Gour are said to have been 'used to eat their food from golden plates,' which are not yet seen on the tables of any European or native was adorned with many stately mosques, colleges, baths, and caravanseras So immense was the number of its edifices, that 'a tax of 8,000 Rs was annually levied for permitting bricks to be brought from Gour for buildings in Moorshedabad' These bricks were 'enamelled,' and 'the natives of Bengal now cannot make equal to those manufactured at Gour' In this state of grandeur, it rivalled Delhi, and was at one time the first city in the empire The 'mosque, baths, reservoir, and caravanserais, distinguished by the name of Jelally,' were constructed by Sultan Jelaluddeen in 1409 The fortifications round the city were built by Nasır Shah in the middle of the fifteenth centuary The Soona Musiced, or the Golden Mosque, and the Kudum Roosul, or the Footstep of the Prophet, were erected by Nussernt Shah in the years 1526 and 1532 changed the name of that city into Jennetabad, or the city of Paradise, and spent in it 'three important months in luxurious gratifications'.
+The dread of the Mogul name was then so great to the enervated people of Bengal, that Shere Shah fled on the approach of Hoomayoon, the gates of Gour were thrown open to him by the inhabitants, and Bengalee mothers, abbreviating his name into Hooma, ever afterwards made use of it to awe their children into silence and sleep